triSYCL/triSYCL/README.rst

 Installation
 ------------
-Only Clang 3.5 and Boost.MultiArray is needed.
+Only Clang 3.5 or GCC 4.9 and Boost.MultiArray is needed.

 To install them on latest Linux Debian (this should work on latest Ubuntu too):

 .. code:: bash

-  sudo apt-get install clang-3.5 libboost-dev
+  sudo apt-get install clang-3.5 g++4.9 libboost-dev

 Examples
 --------